dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

 API documentation is super simple to understand.
 They have their own official `Node.js library` and `Python bindings` for integration.
 Also, community has contributed for other programming libraries.

 As a part of this article, I will create a small backend app in NodeJS using OpenAI official `Node.js library` and integrate with frontend web app.
-React will be used to develop frontend app.
-` GPT-3 - text-davinci-003` OpenAI model will be used for Q&A.
+React will be used to develop frontend app. `GPT-3 - text-davinci-003` model will be used for Q&A.

 ## NodeJS Backend App